stream-labs/streamlabs-desktop-api-docs/README.md

 # How to run web-application on local machine
 * clone the repo
-* install web-interface application via `npm install`
+* install the web-interface application via `npm install`
 * run `npm start` to start simple HTTP server
-* open one of suggested URLs in a browser
+* open one of the suggested URLs in a browser